bahrmichael/spacetraders-apis/README.md

 # Spacetraders Helper APIs
-A collection of helpful APIs for the game spacetraders.io
+A collection of helpful APIs for the game spacetraders.io.

+The reset of this API will be about 6h behind the game server's reset.

 ## Static API